 Stock Option Plan for Field Employees.
-The Stock Option Plan for Field Employees authorizes the grant of stock options to employees or consultants other than directors and executive officers.
-No option may have a term of more than ten years.
+The Stock Option Plan for Field Employees authorized the grant of stock options to employees or consultants other than directors and executive officers.
+No option could have a term of more than ten years.